agrisjakob/Character-Generator-Devops-Project/Readme.md

 # Character Generator (CG)

-CG is a Python web application, consutrcted using the Flask web framework.
+CG is a Python web application, constructed using the Flask web framework.
 The app generates a character class, weapon and power level for you to use in a role-playing game, such as Dungeons and Dragons, as you see fit.
 No registration is required to use the app.
 The app comes with pre-made unit tests and a fully configured continuous integration pipeline.
 This app is ran on a Google CLoud Platform Ubuntu 18.04 virtual machine, via docker swarm, using the Python-based HTTP web server Gunicorn.
 The app's database is hosted on a GCP MySQL server.